-MA1248 Physical Exam Preparation
+MA1248 Physical Exam Prep

-Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 This course will give the student knowledge of the management of the clinical area of a medical office.
-The principles of asepsis and infection control in managing inventory and supplies will be emphasized.
-Assisting the physician and attending to patient needs during the exam will be covered.
+This course will provide the student with knowledge of the care and upkeep of the clinical areas of a medical office.
+The principles of asepsis and infection control will be emphasized.
+Assisting the physician and attending to patient needs during the physical exam will also be discussed.